garysheng/faithwalk-os/poems/grateful-for-your-molding.md

 How much it saved my soul.

 Until then, Father,
-I choose gratitude over bitterness,
+I choose to surrender
-Trust over understanding,
-Your will over my comfort.
+And walk with complete faith
+That your will is good for me,
+And my neighbors around the world.

+Ultimately,
+I've come to trust
-Your ways are perfect,
+That your ways are perfect,
 Even when they're painful.

 Amen.